savage13/flinn_engdahl/README.md

 ## License

-This version was ported from agg-2.4 (BSD 3-Clause) and is released under the BSD 2-Clause License.
+The BSD 2-Clause License.
+The original regionalization contained no license and was published in peer-reviewed journals.